|Home - Hal and Dee at the Movies||Mail Hal - Site Map|

-Put simply, they filter down to feature films that have received a certain number of votes (which used to be 25,000 and looks like it still is), then reject what appears to be bad data.
+Put simply, they filter down to feature films that have received a certain number of votes (which is currently 25,000), then reject what appears to be bad data.
 They do a pretty good job.

 Some flaws are still obvious, of course.
 This is based on popular voting, so it's open to the tyranny of the majority.
 It's not too surprising to find a strong bias towards recent pictures, especially big Hollywood blockbusters which leap into the list on release and then slowly (or quickly) drop back out again.

 What I found over time, though, is that it holds up pretty well, with my average rating for the IMDb Top 250 higher than that for the AFI's 100 Years...
 100 Movies list.
-From an entirely personal and an 80%-ish complete standpoint, the IMDb list is 'better' than the AFI's (and, to a varying degree of completion, the other few dozen lists I'm tracking).
+From an entirely personal and an 80%-ish complete standpoint, the IMDb list is "better" than the AFI's (and, to a varying degree of completion, the other few dozen lists I'm tracking).
 That still seems odd to me, but the data doesn't lie.

 So, in order to keep an eye on this data, I started grabbing a fresh copy of the IMDb Top 250 every New Years Day, starting in 2013.
 That allows me to see how that data changes annually.
 I'm sharing that data on pages here for wider reference: